Keerthanasri-S/Keerthanasri-S.github.io/content/_index.md

 - rss
 - json
 ---
 Backend Developer with expertise in Java, JDBC, SQL, and Spring Boot, focused on building secure, scalable server-side applications.
-Skilled in database optimization, backend integration, and writing clean, maintainable code with strong problem-solving abilities in dynamic team environments.
+Skilled in  backend integration, and writing clean, maintainable code with strong problem-solving abilities in dynamic team environments.